-If you use WPEngine (cupcake money, ie. affiliate link) you have access to a staging area, which allows you to make a duplicate of your site with one click.You can then use this staging area to test out upgrades, plugins, theme changes etc.
+If you use WP Engine or another managed WordPress host, you have access to a staging area, which allows you to make a duplicate of your site with one click.You can then use this staging area to test out upgrades, plugins, theme changes etc.

-If you’re not on WPEngine you have a couple of other options:
+If your host doesn’t offer you a staging environment, you have a couple of other options:

 I prefer option 1 because it’s more secure.
 If you set up a live dummy site you either need to delete it after your tests, or you need to maintain it just like you would any other site to maintain security.
 When people forget about their test sites they then forget to update plugins, WordPress etc and they tend to be easier targets for hackers.
 This tutorial focuses on option 1.